The TOP Things You Need to Look for When Buying a Home

 Take note of the speed limit, condition of the neighborhood, and proximity to local stores.

 The last thing you want to do is get pulled over driving to the nearest Chipotle in your new town.

-The ticket issued will definitely cost extra.
+The ticket issued will hurt your new budget.

 When peering out the window, can you see directly into the neighbor’s family room or bathroom?